howsoai/platform-installation-examples/oidc/README.md

 helm upgrade howso-platform oci://registry.how.so/howso-platform/stable/howso-platform --namespace howso --values manifest/howso-platform.yaml  --values ../helm-basic/manifests/howso-platform.yaml --wait
 ```

-Upgrade the Howso Platform Helm release with the OIDC configuration:

 ## Verification

 - Access the Howso Platform UI via https://local.howso.com/.
 You should be redirected to the Dex login page.